openmc-dev/openmc/docs/source/usersguide/install.rst

 Compiling with MPI
 ++++++++++++++++++

-To compile with MPI, set the :envvar:`FC` and :envvar:`CC` environment variables to the path to the MPI Fortran and C wrappers, respectively.
+To compile with MPI, set the :envvar:`FC`, :envvar:`CC`, and :envvar:`CXX` environment variables to the path to the MPI Fortran, C, and C++ wrappers, respectively.
 For example, in a bash shell:

 .. code-block:: sh

-    export FC=mpif90
+    export FC=mpifort
     export CC=mpicc
+    export CXX=mpicxx
     cmake /path/to/openmc

 Note that in many shells, environment variables can be set for a single command,